BanRossyn/InSaver-Reels-Story-Video/README.md

   <h3>InSaver helps you save Video, Photo, Storys, reels and Highlight from Instagram</h3>

-   <h3 align="Right">V1.12.6.1</h3>
+   <h3 align="Right">V1.14.6.21</h3>

    # What's new:
+    💫User Friendly Update, Fast Loading.
+    🌟 Font Size Problem solved.
-    ✪ Fixed the issue where the post page loaded more and failed.
+    💣 Fixed the issue where the post page loaded more and failed.
     ⬇️ Download Photos and Videos from Instagram.
     🌟 Get all post of user.
     📽 Get IGTV videos and watch them directly.